 How will I be notified of results?

-Your Clinical Core physician should reach out to you when the results are ready.
+Your Clinical Core physician will reach out to you when the results are ready.

 For more general information about brain donations, please see https://www.nia.nih.gov/health/brain-donation-gift-future-generations